 Another option is to try another brand altogether.
 Bearpaw boots, which are nearly indistinguishable from UGGs and have a sheepskin and wool blend lining.
 You can get them for half the price of similar UGG styles, and they're also more likely to go on sale.
 Emu Australia boots are also comparable to UGGs in both quality and price — but we see deeper discounts on these throughout the year.
 Of all the options, we think Australia Luxe has the cutest styles, and they're having a sale!
 You can also find great discounts on this brand at Zulily.

 Get the right pair, and make them last.

-You'll want those new boots to last, so be sure to use a waterproofing spray, unless you buy the 2016 water-resistant classics.
+You'll want those new boots to last, so be sure to use a waterproofing spray.
 I personally love the Bailey button and bow style UGG boots, but I've also learned firsthand these aren't as durable because the shearling is exposed to the elements.
 If you live in a snowy climate, you're better off sticking with the classic styles (which are also cheaper).